-How to spend a day in Napa… First rule, don’t be too ambitious; wine tasting is about taking your time and enjoy.
+How to spend a day in Napa… The first rule, don’t be too ambitious; wine tasting is about taking your time and enjoy.
 Don’t try to hit as many wineries as possible.

-Napa wineries are situated in different regions; you have Calistoga, St Helen, Rhuterford, Oakville, Yountville.
+Napa wineries are situated in different regions; you have Calistoga, St Helen, Rutherford, Oakville, Yountville.
 I started my day ay Sterling Vineyard, in St Helen.
-You have to take a Cable car to get to the winery hence the amazing view of the vineyards that you will have once up there.
-The tour of the domaine will walk you through different tasting tables as well as quick look at their cave.
+You have to take a Cable car to get to the winery hence the amazing view of the vineyards that you will have one up there.
+The tour of the Domaine will walk you through different tasting tables as well as a quick look at their cave.
 They offer a great wine and lunch pairing that I recommend taking advantage of.

 From there, get back to the main road and go toward Castello Di Amoroso.
 You will found a castle in the middle of the vineyards.
 You can tour the castle and enjoy wine in the cave tunnels of the castle.